compi-migui/tfg-doc/src/md/60_results.md

 \end{table}

 We can however see that the peak performance happens with a different value of $\rho$: for @vidal_structural_2020 the best results happened with values of 90 and 100, whereas we find our peak at a value of 40.
-This mirrors the different best _k_ we found for the _k_-NN classifier, and can similarly be attributed to the different shape of the data set — we have fewer samples but need more principal components, both of which will make the aglorithm behave optimally with different parameters.
+This mirrors the different best _k_ we found for the _k_-NN classifier, and can similarly be attributed to the different shape of the data set — we have fewer samples but need more principal components, both of which will make the algorithm behave optimally with different parameters.

 This is exactly what one would expect to see when applying the same model to a different data set.
 The replication has also been successful for this classifier.